List of RPI buildings: Experimental Media and Performing Arts Center

 The Experimental Media and Performing Arts Center is known as EMPAC.

 Folsom Library

 Greene Building

-The Greene Building is home of the Rensselaer School of Architecture at Rensselaer Polytechnic Institute (RPI).
+The Greene Building is home of the Rensselaer School of Architecture at Rensselaer Polytechnic Institute.

-Named for Benjamin Franklin Greene, it has its own library for use by the architecture students.
-The second floor contains a gallery for students’ work.
-The basement, third, and fourth floors contain multiple studios; which open 24 hours a day for students and faculty to complete projects.
-The architecture library contains 30,000 books and 100,000-plus slides.
+Named for Benjamin Franklin Greene, it has its own library for use by architecture students.
+The second floor contains a gallery for students' work.
+The basement and the third and fourth floors contain multiple studios, which are open 24 hours a day for students and faculty to complete projects.
+The architecture library contains 30,000 books and over 100,000 slides.